 If you have suffered these or other types of injuries while staying at a hotel or resort, you may be entitled to compensation for your medical bills, lost wages, pain and suffering, and other damages.
 Spouses or children may be entitled to damages for loss of consortium.
 In some cases, as with the Florida Supreme Court’s 2016 ruling in Anderson v.
 Hilton Hotel Corp., successful plaintiffs may be entitled to have attorney’s fees covered.

 Florida hotel and resort injury lawsuits are notoriously challenging, often dealing with numerous corporate entities, questions about whether the defendant had actual or constructive notice of the hazard, whether the hazard was foreseeable and, allegations of comparative fault, as outlined in F.S.
 768.81.
 Many insurers will fiercely dispute liability or argue that your injuries weren’t as severe as you claim.

 The sooner you contact a Fort Myers injury lawyer, the sooner he or she can launch a thorough investigation to best prepare you for a successful outcome.

-Contact The Garvin Law Firm premises liability attorneys in Fort Myers today at 239.277.0005 or online for a free case review.
+Contact Garvin Injury Law premises liability attorneys in Fort Myers today at 239.277.0005 or online for a free case review.